TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Detailed-Design/Central-Computer.md

 ## Overview of Proposed Solution
-The Raspberry Pi 5 Model B is an ideal candidate for the central computer in the drone tracking system due to its compact form factor, versatility, and sufficient processing power to meet system requirements.
+The Raspberry Pi 5 Model B is the ideal candidate for the central computer in the drone tracking system due to its compact form factor, versatility, and sufficient processing power to meet system requirements.
 The following specifications highlight key features that make the Raspberry Pi 5 Model B well-suited for this application:

 + 2 USB 3.0 Ports: Provide high-speed data transfer capabilities, useful for future upgrades such as connecting a spectrum analyzer or other high-bandwidth peripherals.
 + 2 USB 2.0 Ports: Serve as reliable interfaces for local programming and debugging, offering an alternative to SSH access when needed.